codeforamerica/form-flow/README.md

    `{{submission_id}}/{{flow_name}}_{{input_name}}_UUID.{jpg, png, docx…} `
 ```

-The `flow_name` is the current flow the user is in and the `input_name` is the name of the file
+The `flow_name` is the flow the user was in when they uploaded the file and the `input_name` is the
-upload widget that uploaded the file.
-If there are multiple files uploaded via the same widget, then
+name of the file upload widget that uploaded the file.
+If there are multiple files uploaded via the
-there will be many files with the same `flow_name` and `input_name`, though the UUID will be unique
+same widget, then there will be many files with the same `flow_name` and `input_name`, though the
-for each file.
+UUID will be unique for each file.

 Here is an example of what two files uploaded via the same input will look like in S3 (flow name
 is `ubi` and widget name is `homedoc`):